brootaylor/brootaylor-v3/src/_content/pages/now.md

 summary: "A place to log what I've got on the go right now&hellip;ish.
 It could be about anything really.
 Like work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
 # Populates the opening / `lead` text on a page
 lead:
-  - It's summer here in the UK!
+  - It's been a pretty warm summer in the UK so far.
+Long days with gorgeous sunshine and blue skies.
-  - The day's are longer and it's been sunny and warm.
-Nothing like starting the day sipping my morning coffee in the garden feeling the sun on my face. 😎
+  - Such a dry and hot spell isn't something we're used to here and the houses certainly aren't built for it &mdash; but I'm trying my best not to complain cause once the cold and dark days finally roll again, well&hellip;

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2026-06-04T11:08:27.631Z
+updated: 2026-07-23T09:08:27.631Z

 location:
   locality: Home